Pioneers play pioneer ball. Important nuances and rules of the game

 Each team has 6 people.

-4. The player has touched the net;
+4. The player touched the net;

 6. The ball flew over the net, but fell into touch (beyond the line limiting the field);